The Madness of King George: Plot

 King George III's bout of madness in 1788 touched off the Regency Crisis of 1788 and triggered a power struggle between factions of Parliament under the Tory Prime Minister William Pitt the Younger and the reform-minded Leader of the Opposition Charles James Fox.

 At first, the King's behaviour appears mildly eccentric.
-He is deeply concerned with the wellbeing and productivity of Great Britain and exhibits an encyclopedic knowledge of the families of even the most obscure royal appointments.
-He is devoted to his loving wife and their large brood of 15 children.
+He is deeply concerned with the wellbeing and productivity of Great Britain and exhibits an encyclopaedic knowledge of the families of even the most obscure royal appointments.
+He is devoted to his loving wife, Queen Charlotte, and their large brood of 15 children.
 However, he is growing more unsettled, partly over the loss of America.
-His memory fails, his behavior becomes erratic and hypersexual, he talks and talks, and his urine turns blue.
+His memory fails, his behaviour becomes erratic and hypersexual, he talks and talks, and his urine turns blue.

 George, Prince of Wales, aggravates the situation, knowing that he will be named regent if the King becomes incapacitated.
 George chafes under his father's relentless criticism, and yearns for greater freedom, particularly when it comes to choosing a wife.
 He married the woman everyone believes to be his mistress, Mrs. Fitzherbert, in a secret ceremony in 1785.
 Without his father's consent, the marriage is illegal.
 Even with consent, it would remove him from the succession, because Fitzherbert is a Catholic.
 He knows that he has the moral support of Fox, whose agenda includes abolition of the slave trade and friendlier relations with America.
 Knowing how to exacerbate the King's behaviour, the Prince arranges a concert of music by Handel.
 The King reacts as expected, interrupting the musicians, speaking lasciviously to Lady Pembroke, and finally assaulting his son.

 In a private moment, the King tells Charlotte that he knows something is wrong.
 They are brutally interrupted when the Prince has them separated, supposedly on the advice of physicians.
 Led by the Prince of Wales' personal physician, Dr. Warren, the King is treated using the medical practices of the time, which focus on the state of his urine and bowel movements and include painful cupping and purgatives.